inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 The code was written according to PEP8 standard.
 Code received 84% quality [on this service](https://www.pythonchecker.com/)

 ### Git Ignore
-The code does not include a `.gitignore` file, but it's a good practice to use one to exclude unnecessary files from version control.
+The code includes a `.gitignore` file, it's a good practice to use one to exclude unnecessary files from version control.